InfinityG/id-io/README.md

         }
     }
 ]
 ```

 ### Confirm a connection request
 This endpoint is used to confirm a 'connection' request.
-This is initiated by the target user, who decides whether or
+This is initiated by the __target__ user, who decides whether or
-not to approve a connection requested by another user.
+not to approve a connection requested by another user(__origin__ user).

 - Prerequisites:
   - The user must be registered
-  - A connection request must have been submitted by another user
+  - A connection request must have been submitted by another user (the __origin__ user)
   - Pending connections can be retrieved using the 'GET /connections?confirmed=false' endpoint
 - Uri: /connections/{connection_id}
 - Method: POST